 It's hard to work out what Apple's up to with its iPad range.
-You'd have said the mini selection of tablets was being retired after the mini 3 got the minimum upgrade possible… but then the iPad mini 4 was quietly rolled out.
+You'd have said the miniature selection of tablets was being retired after the Mini 3 got the minimum upgrade possible… but then the iPad Mini 4 was quietly rolled out.

-Despite that the iPad mini 4 is obviously the best smaller tablet Apple has ever created; well, I say obviously, but the mini 3 was actually something of a backwards step.
-That device was just the mini 2 with a new colour and Touch ID, but the mini 4 is a much better device.
+The iPad Mini 4 was obviously the best smaller tablet Apple had ever created at time of writing; well, I say obviously, but the Mini 3 was actually something of a backwards step.
+That device was just the Mini 2 with a new color and Touch ID, but the Mini 4 is a much better device.

 If you're torn between the large and smaller models, the key thing to know about the mini range is that it's a tablet that can actually go in your pocket.
 Not easily, admittedly, but it'll slip easily into a jacket for on-the-go slate action.

-Coming in at £319 / $399 / AU$569 for the base 16GB Wi-Fi-only model, this still isn't the budget option we've been after from Apple (and will probably never get, given the brand's lust for premium, high-cost devices), but it's much closer than the larger variants, and the mini 2 exists for those looking for a lower-price iPad.
+Now available for the still-expensive £399 / $399 / AU$579 (although it's a lot cheaper at retailers on our iPad deals guide), the 128GB Wi-Fi-only model, this still isn't the budget option we've been after from Apple (and will probably never get, given the brand's lust for premium, high-cost devices), but it's much closer than the larger variants (with the exception of the new iPad 9.7).

 So what's Apple up to?
-Is the mini tablet market being eaten by phablets – in fact, is the iPhone 6S Plus cannibalising the mini 4?
+Is the smaller tablet market being eaten by phablets – in fact, is the iPhone Plus / Max series cannibalising the Mini 4?
 Or is it that we're not replacing tablets at the same rate, thus making it harder for Apple to justify constantly creating a premium model each year?

 The design of the iPad mini 4 is going to come as no surprise to most, as it's still borrowing the same design language from the original iPad mini.
 The same swooping curved edges are used once more, and the ceramic-like back of the tablet feels brilliant in the hand.